Contents

 4. Hallucination count.
 Fabricated data, references to indicators that do not exist, "current price" that did not match the actual order book.

-Before you read on: we did not write "which model earned the most" in the verdict — 30 days is nowhere near enough sample for return attribution.
-We wrote "which model executes most steadily."
-Read this as "of five drivers, who handles the wheel best" — not "who will get you to Rome."
+Before you read on: this article doesn't judge "which model earned the most" — any month-scale sample is nowhere near enough for return attribution.
+It discusses observable dimensions like "which model executes most steadily."
+Read it as a comparison framework — "of five drivers, who handles the wheel best" — not "who will get you to Rome."

 3. 5-model shootout #